openstack/kayobe/doc/source/configuration/reference/hosts.rst

 *tags:*
   | ``firewall``

-.. note:: Firewalld is supported on CentOS systems only.
+.. note:: Firewalld is supported on CentOS and Rocky systems only.
 Currently no
           firewall is supported on Ubuntu.

-Firewalld can be used to provide a firewall on CentOS systems.
+Firewalld can be used to provide a firewall on CentOS/Rocky systems.
 Since the Xena release, Kayobe provides support for enabling or disabling firewalld, as well as defining zones and rules.

 The following variables can be used to set whether to enable firewalld: